mowzhja/harpocrates/README.md

+# ACHTUNG
+THIS PROJECT IS DISCONTINUED, REPO WILL PROBABLY BE SOON DELETED!

 # About
 harpocrates is a university project for a Networking class.
 It's a protocol (prototype) meant to allow secure one-on-one communication.
 It's written in Go and uses TCP sockets.